makerfactoryio/docs/docs/development-boards/esp32/lcd.md

 Edit "xbm" file with Notepad ++
 Change variable in third line to: "static unsigned char"
 Save file as "images.h"

+A sample project for the Arduino IDE is provided in **Temp-OLED.ino** ([download here](../../source/esp32/OLED_1/Temp-OLED.zip)).
+The following image shows the oled display with results from the sample project:

 | Temp-OLED.ino | example |
 | --- | --- |